thebhavana/institute/index.md

                     <div class="flex-grow sm:pl-8">
                       <h2 class="title-font font-medium text-lg text-gray-900">Sports & Recreation Club</h2>
                       <h3 class="text-gray-500 mb-3">Health</h3>
                       <p class="mb-4">College sports are a big deal on many campuses.
 It offers intramural activities in an enormous range of sports.
-You also have chances to travel other colleges in order to compete.
-Traditional sports like soccer, baseball , and volleyball are great, you also can be part of cricket team, kabaddi team or indoor games team. yogas and exercises are best part of this club.
-It looks over your physical and mental health.</p>
+You also have chances to travel other colleges in order to compete soccer, baseball, volleyball and other matches.</p>
                       <span class="inline-flex">
                         <a class="text-gray-500">
                           <svg fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="2" class="w-5 h-5" viewBox="0 0 24 24">